 - 1.33 In accordance with law, the Board will award the contracts for all work in excess of the amount of \$300,000.
 The contract will be signed by the contractor(s) involved and the Chairman of the Board and approved by the Board. - 1.331 In the event the lowest bidder is found to be not responsible, or other facts and circumstances necessitate award of contract to other than the lowest bidder, the bidder(s) submitting proposal(s) lower than the bidder to whom award is proposed shall be notified of the Board's proposed decision for award. - 1.332 If the lowest bidder fails to timely file notice of protest, the Board's proposed award will be final. - 1.333 If the lowest bidder timely files notice of protest, the Board will hear the protest or will delegate to the Office of the Chancellor the authority to appoint a Hearing Officer who shall promptly convene and conduct a hearing and subsequently prepare and submit a report of his or her findings through the Office of the Chancellor to the Board.
-The Board shall make a final decision based upon the records of the hearing before the Hearing Officer. - 1.334 The contract documents will be prepared by the Project Architect and approved by the Chancellor's Office, or its delegate, and the General Counsel for the System, or his or her delegate, before submission to the Chairman of the Board. - 1.335 At the time contracts are awarded, additional appropriations will be made if required. - 1.34 The Office of the Chancellor, or its delegate, shall approve contractor's estimates, sign change orders, and provide general supervision of all new construction.
-That office shall advise the Board if developments during construction require additional funds or other decisions of the Board.
+The Board shall make a final decision based upon the records of the hearing before the Hearing Officer. - 1.334 The contract documents will be prepared by the Project Architect and approved by the Chancellor's Office, or its delegate, and the General Counsel for the System, or his or her delegate, before submission to the Chairman of the Board. - 1.335 At the time contracts are awarded, additional appropriations will be made if required. - 1.34 The Office of the Chancellor, or its delegate, shall approve contractor's amended 1.33 such bids, and make recommendations to the Board.